openstack/nova/doc/source/man/nova-manage.rst

     uuid are shown.
 Use the --verbose option to see transport url and database connection details.

-``nova-manage cell_v2 delete_cell --cell_uuid <cell_uuid>``
+``nova-manage cell_v2 delete_cell [--force] --cell_uuid <cell_uuid>``

-    Delete an empty cell by the given uuid.
-Returns 0 if the empty cell is found and deleted successfully, 1 if a cell with that uuid could not be found, 2 if host mappings were found for the cell (cell not empty), and 3 if there are instances mapped to the cell (cell not empty).
+    Delete a cell by the given uuid.
+Returns 0 if the empty cell is found and deleted successfully or the cell that has hosts is found and the cell and the hosts are deleted successfully with ``--force`` option, 1 if a cell with that uuid could not be found, 2 if host mappings were found for the cell (cell not empty) without ``--force`` option, and 3 if there are instances mapped to the cell (cell not empty).

 ``nova-manage cell_v2 update_cell --cell_uuid <cell_uuid> [--name <cell_name>] [--transport-url <transport_url>] [--database_connection <database_connection>]``